CALIFORNIA, USA —

 Are faulty lines the cause?

-How long will the power be out?
+How long would the power be out once it gets shut off?

 How will emergency services work if the power will be out for days?